Paa Kwesi Fabin

-Samuel Paa Kwesi Fabin (born 25 March 1959) is a Ghanaian professional football manager.
-He is the current coach of the Ghana national U-23 team.
-He is a former coach Ghana Premier League teams, coaching stars like Asante Kotoko, Accra Hearts of Oak and Aduana Stars.
+Samuel Paa Kwesi Fabin (born 25 March 1959) is a Ghanaian professional football manager who currently manages the Ghana national U-23 team.
+He previously managed Ghana Premier League teams like Asante Kotoko, Accra Hearts of Oak and Aduana Stars.
 He previously coached the Ghana national U-17 team leading them to 2nd place in the 2017 Africa U-17 Cup of Nations.

 Early life and education

-Fabin is a native of Elmina in the Central Region but was born in Tarkwa in the Western region and grew up in Kumasi, Ashanti region.
+Fabin is a native of Elmina in the Central Region but was born in Tarkwa in the Western region and grew up in Kumasi, Ashanti Region.
 He attended Winneba Specialist Training College where he completed as a trained teacher with a diploma in physical education and sports in 1987.
 Prior to that he had his secondary school education from Ebenezer Secondary School in Accra.
 He developed the love for coaching after his encounter with veteran Ghanaian coaches coach Sam Arday, Cecil Jones Attuquayefio, Jim Amoah and Oko Aryee whilst studying in Winneba.
 After completing his teacher training education he went to teach at the Obuasi Secondary Technical School whilst serving also as the head coach for the school's sports and football teams.
 He led the school to win the Ashanti School football Competition, making them the first school outside Kumasi to have clinched the title.
 He later went to the University of Cape Coast to further his education and knowledge in sports.
 He completed the university with a degree in health physical education recreation, management and psychology in 1997.